suncoast-devs/handbook/curriculum/fundamentals/static-sites/assignments/hello-world.md

 ### Explorer Mode

+- [ ] If you have experience with existing HTML/CSS frameworks (bootstrap, bulma, etc) you may *not* use them for these assignments.
 - [ ] Follow all of the setup instructions (See "Assignment Setup").
 - [ ] Compose a short essay (just a couple paragraphs at most) about a hobby you either enjoy, or would like to learn about.
 We will be expanding on this page in future assignments, so pick something fun!
 - [ ] Put your short essay into an HTML page, using appropriate semantic HTML tags.
+(See the link `HTML Tag Reference` below).
 Give your webpage a simple header and footer as well.
 - [ ] Deploy your site.